Updated January 2023

 Until I got a Grabner which has no PRVs but ran a relatively high, 0.3 bar (4.3 psi), I never bothered with a pressure gauge (manometer, below) and just pumped up by feel.
 A lot of people do this.
 Since then, I ran a Gumotex Seawave and fitted PRVs to all chambers.
 That meant I still didn’t need a pressure gauge to get the right pressure; I simply kept pumping until each PRV hissed: the boat was then at operating pressure.
-My current Seawave 2 is left stock (no side PRVs) so I have got into the habit of keeping a Bravo manometer with the K-Pump Mini and checking the sides at each paddle when I top up.
-I have checked this manometer against the floor and it measure.25bar which matches with the PRV rating, so I think it’s pretty accurate.
-Try and 66.446.72 model that rates 0 to 0.5 bar as that is the range you are working in.
-Easily found in Europe, this model is hard to find in the UK where the 0-1 bar fir RIBs and SUPs is more common).
+My Seawave 2 was left stock (no side PRVs) so I have got into the habit of keeping a Bravo manometer with the K-Pump Mini and checking the sides at each paddle when I top up.
+I have checked this manometer against the floor and it measured 0.25bar which matches with the PRV rating, so I think it’s pretty accurate.
+Try and get a model with a range of no more than 1 bar (as below left) as that is the range you’re working in.
+At the moment, Sea Mark Nunn sell it in the UK.

 With high-pressure DS IKs, you probably want a pressure gauge as the boat will perform best at the right pressure which may be higher than you’re used to.

-I got myself a new blue Brave 4 Alu R.E.D barrel pump (left) rated to 0.8 bar (a typical DS pressure).
-It was under £20 without a gauge.
-The next similarly rated barrel with a gauge worked out at nearly fifty quid.
+I’ve had a couple of 0.8 bar rated Bravo 4 Alu R.E.D barrel pumps over the years, including with my Zelgear Igla IK to (a typical DS pressure).
+In the UK they go for under £20 without a gauge – a real bargain for a powerful and smooth acting two-way pump.
+The next similarly rated Bravo barrel with a gauge is nearly fifty quid.
 That’s inflation for you.

-Packrafts are usually inflated with a featherlight airbag which comes with the boat.
-A nozzle on the bag screws into the boat’s valve and you scoop air into the bag (easier with a breeze) and ‘bear hug’ it to push the air into the boat.
+Packrafts used to be inflated with a featherlight airbag which came with the boat.
+A nozzle on the bag screws into the boat’s valve and you scoop air into the bag (easier with a breeze) and ‘bear hug’ it to cram the air into the boat.
 It’s takes about ten scoops to inflate a boat this way, then unscrew the bag nozzle and quickly screw on the valve without losing much air.

 Next, you top off by mouth: the firmer the boat the better it rides.
 In the video below (speeded up x 15) from walking up to a beach with my paddle in my pack, to loading up and paddling away took 8 minutes.